-Plans for the water utility include continuing a multi-year project to interconnect our water system with that of the City of New Bern.
-To date, no funds have been spent on this project.
-This interconnection would allow both utilities to have a back-up supply of water should either develop supply, treatment, or storage difficulties.
-The sharing of project costs and the rates for the purchase of water will be negotiated with the City before this project moves into planning and construction phases.
-This project was originally planned for FY14-15.
+Due to high project costs and low expectation for need, plans for the project to interconnect our water system with that of the City of New Bern have been abandoned.
 The Water Fund will replace filter media in well #3 and share half of the cost of purchasing a new vehicle with the Sewer Fund.
 These plans, while modest in scope and total cost, all maintain the proactive posture we take to address the current and future needs of this utility.